telerik/reporting-docs/embedding-reports/spa-reporting.md

 	Follow the instructions in the article [How to Use React Report Viewer with REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/how-to-use-react-report-viewer-with-rest-service%}).

-## Generating Reports in Single Page Web Reporting Applications
+## Generating Reports for Single Page Web Reporting Applications

 The Single Page Applications hosting a Telerik Report Viewer require a [Telerik Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) to serve the report documents.
 The service provides an Application Programming Interface (API) over HTTP to the Reporting Engine that processes and renders [Telerik Reports]({%slug on-telerik-reporting%}#report-definition).
 The fully functional implementation of the service is available in the assembly/package `Telerik.Reporting.Services.AspNetCore`.
 It may be embedded in any ASP.NET Core and Blazor Server Reporting Application and exposed in a custom controller (for example, `ReportsController`) inheriting the basic `ReportsControllerBase` class.
 The `ReportsController` may be used as a source of Report documents by Web Reporting, Desktop Reporting, and other third-party client applications.